ste93/tucson_refactoring/TuCSoN/how-to/how-to.md

 # TuCSoN "how-to"

-In this brief "how-to", you will learn how to get TuCSoN, build it and run examples showcasing its features. <!--You will also learn main API available to JADE developers and how to use them in your code, for your JADE agents.-->
+In this brief "how-to", you will learn how to get TuCSoN, build it and run examples showcasing its features.

 Assumptions are you are familiar with Java (compilation), Git (cloning repositories) and, optionally, ANT (buildfiles).